bpostlethwaite/printarray/README.md

 ## How to use

 The API is simple.
-Just `aprint(array, numOfDigits)` or to reshape as well as print
+Just `aprint(array, numOfDigits, [shapex, shapey])` or to reshape as well as print

 ```javascript